 Ninth Grade Counts Site Visits

-This August, over 30 of our engaged funders, partners and community members joined All Hands Raised for one of four Ninth Grade Counts Field Trips — it meant a lot to our school and community partners, and the students they serve, that our guests took the time to visit with them and see impact this summer’s 16 programs, operating at 26 sites, have on our kids.
+This July, engaged funders, partners and community members were invited to join All Hands Raised for one of four Ninth Grade Counts Field Trips — it meant a lot to our school and community partners, and the students they serve, that our guests took the time to visit with them and see impact this summer’s 17 programs, operating at 38 sites, have on our kids.
 As one former student said at a visit, “Ninth Grade Counts gave me the wings to fly.”